Samarthi/ray_tracer/README.md

 # A Ray Tracer
-An under-development serious ray tracer.
+An under-development CPU ray tracer.

 ## Current Features
 - Supports spheres and triangles